shruthin4/Portfolio-Chatbot/README.md

 ### Prerequisites

 - Python 3.10+
-- Google Gemini API key
+- Google Gemini API key (used for both text generation and embeddings)

 ### Setup